mother and son on rooftop

 401(k) Loan

 If you have a financial emergency or want to pay off high-interest debt — and no other option is available — then you may want to consider borrowing from your 401(k).
-Keep in mind that you may face taxes and penalties when you withdraw the money, so be sure you understand how your plan works and what it allows.
+Keep in mind that you may face taxes and penalties when you withdraw the money, so be sure you understand how your plan works, what is allowed, and how soon you’d have to pay back the loan and with how much interest.

 💡 Quick Tip: While HELOCs may require an appraisal before you get approved, a SoFi home improvement loan does not.
 That means you can get approved and funded the same day.*